 1.1.2 How to get tickets for the metro in Amsterdam?

 In Amsterdam, there are many options to get tickets for the metro.
 There is a public transport card (‘ov chipkaart’), a Amsterdam Travel Ticket, and a GVB Multi-day ticket.
-In chapter 2 I’ll explain how those options work and where you can buy them.
 Besides those options, you can also travel by metro with single tickets.
 I’ll tell more about that below.

 If you want to buy a single ticket for the metro, you need to buy a GVB one-hour ticket.
 That ticket gives you access to metros, trams and buses in Amsterdam for one hour.
 You can buy those tickets at multiple locations.
 However, when you travel by metro it's most convenient to buy a ticket at a GVB Ticket Vending machine.
 Those machines are at all metro stations.